AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Components.md

 [hooks]: guides/Hooks.html

-While MVU suits for many simple scenarios, there is some friction with bigger projects, scaling up past a few child pages can create a lot of boilerplate for Avalonia Applications.
+While MVU suits many simple scenarios, there is some friction with bigger projects, scaling up past a few child pages can create a lot of boilerplate for Avalonia applications.

 From v0.5.0 and onwards Avalonia.FuncUI offers a completely new programming model inspired by web frameworks like React and Sutil.